jediwright/employment-seam/README.md

 The local-first prototype series demonstrates the seam argument across four built domains: governance monitoring (no seam), commerce (one seam per transaction), healthcare (one seam per intake), and social networking (a seam per connection, distributed).
 The employment seam is the seventh Pattern Commons entry and the first specified without a corresponding prototype.

-The Seam Stack synthesis — the four-layer architectural composition the series demonstrates — is documented at [seamstack.org](https://seamstack.org) and in the [local-first-series](https://github.com/jediwright/local-first-series) repo.
+The Seam Stack synthesis — the four-layer architectural composition the series demonstrates — will be documented at [seamstack.org](https://seamstack.org) and in the [local-first-series](https://github.com/jediwright/local-first-series) repo by 5.3.26 EOD EDT.

 ## What's Coming